 Do you recall the mention above of temps soaring up to 100 degrees?
-You’ll need to pack sunscreen, a hat and some sunglasses to ward off those damaging rays you’ll encounter.
+You’ll need to pack sunscreen, a hat and some sunglasses to ward off those damaging rays.

-If you decide to participate in evening ranger talks, it would be a good idea to bring along a flashlight or headlamp.
+If you decide to participate in evening ranger talks, bring along a flashlight or headlamp.
 The new LED flashlights are incredibly bright and very useful.

 Want more National Park tips?
 Check out our post on 7 Top Tips for Visiting Our National Parks.